WuerthPhoenix/neteye-azure-installation/README.md

 ### Delete the resources

-To start the deletion process run the following command:
+To start the deletion process — which is handy for cleanup after creating a test cluster, for example — run the following command:

 ```sh
 terraform destroy --var-file "<file defined previously>.tfvars"
 ```

 > [!NOTE]
-> Try to not change manually the configuration of the created resources, if you
+> Try not to change the configuration of the created resources manually, if you
 > need to make changes modify the code and open a PR.
 >
 > To correctly delete the created resources you need to run the `destroy` command
 > from the same place that ran the `apply` command (it needs to have the same state
 > saved in `terraform.tfstate`).

-## Configure the VMs to create a Neteye cluster
+## Configure the VMs to create a NetEye cluster

 > [!WARNING]
 > There is only one NIC per VM (thus only one subnet).
 For this reason you must set the NIC as Trusted: